learn-co-curriculum/js-advanced-functions-introduction/README.md

 well-prepared!

 After that you might fall in love with functions as much as JavaScript has.
-You're goinng to see the wisdom of some of JavaScript's choices and are going to be a more-thoughtful, more-empathetic, and more robust developer.
+You're going to see the wisdom of some of JavaScript's choices and are going to be a more-thoughtful, more-empathetic, and more robust developer.